 - Roof Assessment: Like flush-mounted systems, the roof is assessed to ensure its structural capacity meets the requirements.

 - Mounting Structure: The mounting structure consists of long and short tilted legs designed to hold the solar panels at an optimal angle.
 These racks/legs are attached to the roof using appropriate fasteners and techniques.

 - Panel Installation: Solar panels are then mounted onto the tilted racks or frames and secured with suitable clamps/brackets.

 - Electrical Connections: The wiring and electrical components are installed and UV-resistant conduits run, connecting the solar panels to the home’s electrical system.

 What else to consider

 Tilted racking systems maximise solar exposure, increasing energy production compared to flush-mounted systems.
 The tilt angle can be adjusted based on the desired energy output and local geographical factors.
-However, it’s crucial to consider the additional wind load imposed by the tilted panels, as well as ensuring the roof structure can withstand it.
-On the down side the installed system capacity will be reduced and installation costs can be higher.
+It’s important to think about the extra wind load from tilted panels and make sure the roof can handle it.
+On the downside the installed system capacity will be reduced and installation costs can be higher.

 Placing the panels flat on the roof makes them less visible from the ground.
 This can be visually beneficial in certain cases.

 Both parallel and tilted installations as rooftop solar methods have pros and cons, and both options are feasible.
 As panels get cheaper, the flat-on-the-roof method is used more often, especially for commercial solar installations.